-- The equity of the distribution of the rate burden between classes of ratepayers including the levels of service and infrastructure provided in different areas of the district such as the individual townships and rural areas. - The change in site value across the four differential categories used by Council. - Any new rates (growth in rateable properties) created during 2021/2022 and not rated in that year are excluded from the calculations of the rate increase for 2022/2023. - Specific Council projects for the coming year including: - continuation of infrastructure renewal in line with Infrastructure Asset Management Plans. - continuation of new footpath paving program. - implementation of various requirements around Local Government reform. - improving Council's overall compliance with various legislation.
+- The equity of the distribution of the rate burden between classes of ratepayers including the levels of service and infrastructure provided in different areas of the district such as the individual townships and rural areas. - The change in site value across the four differential categories used by Council. - Any new rates (growth in rateable properties) created during 2022/2023 and not rated in that year are excluded from the calculations of the rate increase for 2023/2024. - Specific Council projects for the coming year including: - continuation of infrastructure renewal in line with Infrastructure Asset Management Plans. - major machinery replacements programmed for the year. - completion of paving in the Tumby Bay marina precinct. - implementation of various requirements around Local Government reform. - improving Council's overall compliance with various legislation. - Council's long-term sustainability - Significant future projects not included in long-term plans at this time.